Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 of his contemporaries, and in defiance of Satan’s offer, Jesus chose to “take

-on the form of a slave” and become “obedient unto death, even death upon
+on the form of a slave” and became “obedient unto death, even death upon

 a cross.”

-And because of his choice, God has exalted him
+And because of his choice, God exalted him highly

-highly to reign over the Cosmos, and He has given him the “name, which is
+to reign over the Cosmos, and He gave him the “name, which is above every

-above every name, that at the name of Jesus, every knee should bow, in heaven
+name, that at the name of Jesus, every knee should bow, in heaven and on earth

-and on earth and under the earth.”
-But Golgotha must precede ascension and
+and under the earth.”
+But Golgotha must precede glory and ascension to the

 The institutional church has a long and sordid

-“right” beliefs and conduct is too great.
-Sooner or later, advancing the Christian
+impose “right” beliefs and conduct is too great.
+Sooner or later, advancing the

-resorting to the coercive power of the State.
+necessitates resorting to the coercive mechanisms of the State.

 We need to take seriously the scriptural